How to Get Baby to Sleep Through The Night

-Chances are if you are reading this, you have a baby and some sleepless nights under your belt.
+Chances are, if you are reading this, you have a baby and some sleepless nights under your belt.
 I’ve been there.
-And to show my sympathy and support and I am going to make this straight forward and to the point.
+Getting a newborn baby to sleep through the night is a challenge.
+And to show my sympathy and support and I am going to make this straightforward and to the point.

-- Never let your baby sleep for more than 2 hours at a time during the day.
+I never let my baby sleep for more than 2 hours at a time during the day.

 myself the baby sleep until 9 ish.

 I Always Swaddle My Baby at Night

 The science behind why we swaddle babies makes this one a no-brainer.

 Babies love the tight security a swaddle creates that reminds them of the womb.

 Babies also have a startle reflex that can wake them up frequently.
 Have you ever had that feeling that you’ve just gone off the edge of the worlds tallest roller coaster while trying to fall asleep?
 That happens to your baby.
 Alot.
 If my baby isn’t swaddled and you watch for long enough, you can see her little arms kind of flail in the air.
 This wakes her right up.

 The swaddle keeps this from being so intense for the little ones.